How to Understand MT4 Backtesting Reports? (A Must-Learn for Beginners)

 3. Profit Factor:

-• If the profit factor is greater than 1, it means the strategy made more money than it lost during backtesting.
+- If the profit factor is greater than 1, it means the strategy made more money than it lost during the backtest.

-• If the profit factor is equal to 1, it means the money made equals the money lost.
+- If the profit factor equals 1, it means the money made equals the money lost.

 4. Total Trades:

-• If the number of trades is too low (e.g., only a few), the backtesting results may not be very reliable and could be due to luck.
+- If the number of trades is too low (for example, only a few), the backtest results may not be reliable and could be due to luck.

 How to Read It:

-• A curve with large fluctuations and sharp ups and downs, even if ultimately profitable, may indicate higher strategy risk and a rollercoaster-like emotional experience.
+- A highly volatile curve with sharp ups and downs, even if ultimately profitable, may indicate higher strategy risk and emotional ups and downs like a roller coaster.

 Most Important Reminders (Must-Read for Beginners):

-• The Past Does Not Equal the Future: Backtesting reports show the strategy's performance in the past.
-This does not guarantee the same results in the real market in the future.
-Markets are always changing.
+- Past Does Not Equal Future: The backtesting report shows how the strategy performed in the past.
+This absolutely does not guarantee it will have the same results in the real market in the future.
+The market is always changing.

-Understanding backtesting reports is an important step in evaluating an EA, but it is definitely not the final step.
+Understanding backtesting reports is an important step in evaluating an EA, but it is by no means the final step.

 If you found this article helpful, feel free to share it with your friends.